This interview originally appeared November 16, 2012, on the Otherworld Diner.

 TOD: Do you have any writing rituals, quirks or requirements, like background music, flavored coffee, meditation–medication!–or what have you?

 I can’t write to music, I prefer silence, but I do listen to music sometimes while I’m plotting out a scene in my mind.
 For example, I used “Wake Me Up Inside” by Evanescence while staging a fight between J’ni, Duin and some thugs in Asteria Colony.
 Or I listened to “Hope Vol. 2” by Apocalyptica while working out a love scene in chapter 21 of Stellarnet Rebel.
-Something about those songs just makes me feel all of the emotions in those scenes, and it helps inform my writing.
+Those songs make me feel the emotions in those scenes, and help inform my writing.